Anandabhairavi: Swara phrases

 The three anya swarams of Anandabhairavi are antara gandharam (G3), suddha dhaivatam (D1) and kakali nishadham (N3).
 All of these anya swaras occur only in prayogas (not in arohana avarohana).
 "G3" occurs in "ma pa ma ga ga ma", and "D1" occurs in "ga ma pa da".
 Subtler than the first two, "N3" occurs in "sa da ni sa."

-It is said that Tyagaraja and Muthuswami Dikshitar do not use any of the anya swarams in their compositions.

 Anandabhairavi also has unique swara patterns both in manodharma (impromptu improvisations by performer) and in its compositions.
 The popular patterns are "sa ga ga ma", "sa pa", and "sa ga ma pa".
-The musician isn't allowed to stay long on nishadam, this characteristic distinguishes it from Reetigowla.
+The musician is not allowed to stay long on nishadam, this characteristic distinguishes it from Reetigowla.
 Few allied ragas (similar) to this are Reetigowla and Huseni.

 Popular compositions

 Anandabhairavi is one of the favourite ragams of Syama Sastri.
 He is said to have made this a popular rāgam and also to have given the present form for this rāgam.
 More or less Anandabhairavi's synonym is "Marivere gati" by Syama Sastri.
 In "Mariverae" and in "O Jagadhamba" Syama Sastri uses the anya swara "ga(2)".

 Musicologist N. Mammathu identifies the song Yaadhum Oore from the album Sandham: Symphony Meets Classical Tamil by composer Raleigh Rajan as a defining illustration of Anandabhairavi, because it explores a wide range of phrases, rules, and exceptions characteristic of the ragam.

-A very life changing incident is said to have happened in Tyagaraja's life.
-Once he is said to have attended a Kuchipudi Bhagavata artists dance-drama recital, a ballad between mythological characters Radha and Krishna, and he is said to have highly praised their performance, especially a particular song Madhura Nagarilo(Javali), which was again set in Ananda Bhairavi.
-Tyagaraja wanting to acknowledge them offered to give them a gift, of anything that they may desire, that he could possibly give.
-After much thought they demanded him the Ragam Ananda Bhairavi itself as a gift (meaning that he would accept to never sing in that Ragam ever again in his life), so that when someone in the near future spoke of Tyagaraja or Ananda Bhairavi's legacy they would also remember the Kuchipudi dancers too.
+A life-changing incident is said to have happened in Tyagaraja's life.
+He is said to have attended a Kuchipudi Bhagavata artists dance-drama recital, a ballad between mythological characters Radha and Krishna, and he praised their performance, especially a particular song Madhura Nagarilo (Javali), which was set in Ananda Bhairavi.
+Tyagaraja, wanting to acknowledge them, offered to give them a gift of anything that they may desire, that he could possibly give.
+After much thought they demanded the Ananda Bhairavi itself as a gift (meaning that he would accept to never sing in that ragam ever again in his life), so that when someone in the near future spoke of Tyagaraja or Ananda Bhairavi's legacy they would also remember the Kuchipudi dancers.